peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORType.md

 ### Number
     @Deprecated public static final CBORType Number Deprecated.
-Use the IsNumber property of CBORObject to determine whether a CBOR Object represents a number, or use the two new CBORType values instead.
+Since version 4.0, CBORObject.Type no longer returns this value for any CBOR Object - this is a breaking change from earlier versions.
+Instead, use the IsNumber property of CBORObject to determine whether a CBOR Object represents a number, or use the two new CBORType values instead.
 CBORType.Integer covers CBOR objects representing integers of major type 0 and 1.
-CBORType.FloatingPoint covers CBOR objects representing 16-, 32-, and 64-bit floating-point numbers.
+ CBORType.FloatingPoint covers CBOR objects representing 16-, 32-, and
+ 64-bit floating-point numbers.
+CBORType.Number may be removed in version 5.0 or later.

 ### Boolean
     public static final CBORType Boolean